 A more advanced but still important concern is with authentication and admissibility of the Sharepoint content.
 The creator of a document can often be difficult to determine, even on a fileshare where the “owner” of that document may be clear (based on the directory structure).
 In Sharepoint, the situation can be far murkier due to its collaboration capabilities.
 For example, multiple parties may have contributed to a document but the identified owner and creator may not be part of that group.
 (For some great background on these issues, download The Sedona Conference Commentary On ESI Evidence & Admissibility).

 What can you do?

 - Legal and IT should get together to discuss the organization’s Sharepoint deployment and determine whether it is (or should be) on the Data Map; and if so, how content can best be located, preserved and collected when necessary.
 Microsoft has added some eDiscovery capabilities to Sharepoint 2013 but whether those features are sufficient, and how to handle prior versions of Sharepoint, remain a concern;

 - The organization should consider (now!) policies relating to the retention of Sharepoint content.
 This is a great step to take before the situation becomes too difficult to handle because Sharepoint adoption tends to grow very rapidly.

-Filed under: Uncategorized | Tagged: archive, archiving, compliance, eDiscovery, electronically stored information, Email, email management, EMC SourceOne, Information Governance, James D. Shook, Microsoft SharePoint, SourceOne | Leave a comment »
+Filed under: Uncategorized | Tagged: eDiscovery, electronically stored information, Information Governance, information management, James D. Shook, Microsoft SharePoint, SourceOne | Leave a comment »